-A small portion of the commercial real estate loan is managed by an external asset manager.
+A small portion of the commercial real estate loan is managed by an external asset manager (£412 million).
 These mortgages are valued using a discounted cash flow approach, where credit spreads depend on the rating of the mortgage and are inferred from market observations.
-Valuation uncertainty has been assessed as moderate for these assets.
+Valuation uncertainty has been assessed as significant for these assets.

-Equity release mortgages (£5,994m)
+Equity release mortgages (£6,752 million)